Couple Communication Workshops

 . . . a small group of dancing couples.

-Each class is made up of 8-10 couples.
-Couples are screened prior to selection for class: those experiencing domestic violence, intense conflict, or substance abuse are not appropriate for this class.
+Each workshop is made up of 8-10 couples.
+Couples are screened prior to selection for the workshop: those experiencing domestic violence, intense conflict, or substance abuse are not appropriate for this workshop.